CartoDB/cartodb/docs/auth-api/guides/02-how-to-send-API-Keys.md

 If that looks complicated to you, don’t worry.
 Most client software provide simple mechanisms to use HTTP Basic Authentication, like [curl](https://ec.haxx.se/http-auth.html), [Request](https://github.com/request/request#http-authentication) (JavaScript) and [Requests](http://docs.python-requests.org/en/master/user/authentication/#basic-authentication) (Python).

-For requests to Carto’s APIs, take the API Key as the password, and the username as the user who issued that API Key.
+For requests to CARTO’s APIs, take the API Key as the password, and the username as the user who issued that API Key.

 #### Examples: